Xila-Project/Old_core/Documentation/source/Software reference/Types/Task.md

 ## Description

-In order to allow the entire system to perform multiple tasks at the same time, Xila uses tasks.
+In order to allow the entire system to perform multi-threaded operations, Xila uses tasks.
 These are functions that are executed in parallel to each others.
-Currently, Xila rely on the FreeRTOS scheduler to manage tasks and `Task_Class` is mainly a class wrapper of `vTaskHandle` (but provide to system additional feature and insights / metrics).
+Currently, Xila rely on the FreeRTOS scheduler to manage tasks and `Task_Class` is mainly a class wrapper of `vTaskHandle`.
+This wrapper also provide additional feature and insights / metrics on tasks.

-:::{important}
+:::{note}
-    By default, each software have a main task that is automatically created when the software is loaded.
-This task is the one that will be executed when the software is running.
-If you want to create a second task, you will have to create it yourself.
+    By default, each software has a main task created when the software is loaded.
+If you want to perform multi-threaded operations, you will have to create a second task, using `Task_Type::Create` or `Task_Type(...)` (not the default constructor).
 :::

 ## Example